 NY ICE conducted 2 rallies against Columbia University and its President Bollinger.
-These rallies took place exactly 3 and 6 months after the October 4, 2006 incident where Columbia students bum rushed an invited Minuteman speaker in a blatant attempt to silence him.
+These rallies take place exactly 3 and 6 months after the October 4, 2006 incident where Columbia students bum-rushed an invited Minuteman speaker in a blatant attempt to silence him.

-This is a photo of Columbia's disruptive October 4, 2006 students right after they stormed the stage, unencumbered by Columbia's security.
-Some raise their fists as others try to display at least 2 of their signs:
+This photo below is of Columbia's disruptive October 4, 2006 students right after they stormed the stage, unencumbered by Columbia's security.
+Some raise fists as others try to display at least 2 of their signs:

-In contrast, below is a Photo of a NY ICE Member peacefully demonstrating against Columbia's President Bollinger for covering up the whole incident (and others like it) where Columbia students become a bullying mob:
+In contrast, below is a photo of a NY ICE Member peacefully demonstrating against Columbia's President Bollinger cover up of the whole incident (and others like it) where Columbia students become a bullying mob:

-Here's a report-back from a NY ICE eyewitness to the Columbia University Chaos:
+Here is a Report-back from a NY ICE eyewitness to the Columbia University Chaos:

-NY ICE witnessed the astounding immaturity that Columbia students perpetrated against the first INVITED speaker, Marvin Stewart of The Minuteman Project.
-In an obvious effort to not let Mr. Stewart be heard, the students screamed insults at him, constantly interrupted him, and some stood up in the audience, with their backs turned to him.
+NY ICE witnessed the astounding immaturity that Columbia students perpetrated against the first INVITED speaker, Minuteman Marvin Stewart.
+In an obvious effort to not let Mr. Stewart be heard, the students screamed insults at him, constantly interrupted him, and some stood up in the audience, with their back turned to him.
 Dignified and undeterred, Mr. Stewart completed his speech.

-There was about 2 minutes of complete chaos, in which the students tried to maximize their disruption and NY ICE tried to protect Mr. Gilchrist.
-The actions of the Columbia students were consistent with what NY ICE has witnessed coming from counter protestors at our previous rallies.
-Since the truth about the hazard of illegal mass migration is on our side, the opposition resorts to juvenile name-calling, deliberately mischaracterizing us with their "racist/fascist" mantras, and resorting to violence.
+There was about 2 minutes of complete chaos, in which the students tried to maximize their disruption and NY ICE tried to protect the speaker.
+The actions of the Columbia students were consistent with what NY ICE has witnessed coming from counter protesters at our previous rallies.
+Since the truth about of illegal mass migration is on our side, the opposition resorts to juvenile name-calling, deliberately mis-characterizing us with their "racist/fascist" mantras, and resorting to violence.

-Before exiting the stage, and in their "against all odds" fashion, NY ICE joined The Minuteman Project for a proud rendition of the Pledge of Allegiance.
+Before exiting the stage, and in their "against all odds" fashion, NY ICE joined the Minutemen for a proud rendition of the Pledge of Allegiance.

 For Immediate Release

-This rally takes place exactly 3 months after the incident where Columbia students bum rushed an invited speaker of The Minuteman Project in a blatant attempt to silence him.
+This rally takes place exactly 3 months after the incident where Colombia students bum-rushed an invited Minuteman speaker in a blatant attempt to silence him.

-NY ICE expected Bollinger's lip service to freedom of speech to be followed by his standard invisible, ineffective wrist slapping of his disruptive Columbia students.
-NY ICE wants the disruptive October 4, 2006 Columbia students penalized to the fullest extent and Columbia groups that participated, like the ISO (International Socialist Organization), banned from Columbia.
+NY ICE expected Bollinger's lip service to freedom of speech to be followed by his standard, invisible, ineffective wrist slapping of his disruptive Colombia students.
+NY ICE want the disruptive October 4, 2006 students penalized to the fullest extent and Colombia groups that participated, like the ISO (International Socialist Organization), banned from Colombia.

 NY ICE is open to all Americans and legal immigrants who believe in enforcement-ONLY immigration legislation.
 We represent the diversity and rich culture of New York, and welcome Americans and legal immigrants of all races, ethnicities, and religions who are united in our common struggle to protect our borders through enforcement-ONLY legislation.

-To get involved or for more information on NY ICE, please contact 917.686.8695 or email firstname.lastname@example.org.
+To get involved or for more information on NY ICE, please email firstname.lastname@example.org

 For Immediate Release

 NY ICE Rally for Free Speech at Columbia University.
-New Yorkers for Immigration Control and Enforcement (NY ICE) will be holding a rally on 4.4.07, six months from the day that Columbia students suppressed the First Amendment right of the Minuteman invited guests to speak at Columbia University's Roone Arledge Auditorium.
-To date, only 3 of 9 students investigated have been charged with simple violations.
-In the words of one of the students: “It’s a slap on the wrist".
+New Yorkers for Immigration Control and Enforcement (NY ICE) will be holding a rally on 4.4.07, six months from the day Columbia students suppressed the First Amendment right of Minutemen invited guests to speak at Columbia University's Roone Arledge Auditorium.
+To date, only three of the nine students investigated have been charged with simple violations.
+In the words of one of the students: "it's like a slap on the wrist".